-These Guinness Doughnuts with Irish Whiskey Frosting are incredibly moist and perfectly potent, making for a superb St. Patrick's Day celebration.
+These Guinness Donuts with Irish Whiskey Frosting are incredibly moist and perfectly spiked, making for a festive and fun St. Patrick's Day celebration.

 Am I a bad part Irish Bostonian if I say I'm not really a huge fan of St. Patrick's Day?
 Probably.
 I'm also probably a 93-year-old.
 Because I think it's really just that I don't like holidays on which people feel the need to get ridiculously drunk for no apparent reason, which is exactly what so many Bostonians do.

 Of course, this is not to say I can't get into the St. Patrick's Day eating (corned beef!) and drinking spirit.
 You know I enjoy a cocktail or five myself.
-And now that I'm a 30-something living in the suburbs, there's a lot less pressure to go crazy, which allows me to enjoy the finer things about St. Patrick's Day...
+And now that I'm older, there's a lot less pressure to go crazy, which allows me to enjoy the finer things about St. Patrick's Day...
 Like wearing green, eating green foods, and drinking a couple Irish libations (but no green beer, please!).

 Baked doughnuts are like really ridiculously easy to make and these baked Guinness doughnuts are no exception.
 I couldn't even believe how quickly they came together.
 And let me tell you, I am not speedy in the kitchen.